thanish13/Booking-Management-App/readme.md

 Flight Management App

-A spring boot application that handles all the booking.
+A spring boot application that handles all the booking of flight tickets.